rahulnyk/knowledge_graph/README.md

 # Looking for contributions
 This project needs a lot more work.
 There are some wonderful ideas suggested by folks on medium and here on Github.
 If this interests you, Please join hands and lets' build this together.
-Here is a list of ideas
+Here are a few suggested imrpovements.

 ### Back End